Louis XIV: Health and death

 Louis died of gangrene at Versailles on 1 September 1715, four days before his 77th birthday, after 72 years on the throne.
 Enduring much pain in his last days, he finally "yielded up his soul without any effort, like a candle going out", while reciting the psalm Deus, in adjutorium me festina (O Lord, make haste to help me).
 His body was laid to rest in the Basilica of Saint-Denis outside Paris.
 It remained there undisturbed for about 80 years until revolutionaries exhumed and destroyed all of the remains found in the Basilica.
 In 1848, at Nuneham House, a piece of Louis's mummified heart, taken from his tomb and kept in a silver locket by Lord Harcourt, Archbishop of York, was shown to the Dean of Westminster, William Buckland, who ate a part of it.
+It is reported that a part of his heart and that of Louis XIII were used to obtain mummy-brown by Martin Drolling.

 Cardinal Armand Gaston Maximilien de Rohan gave Last Rites (confession, viaticum, and unction) to king Louis XIV.